Skill Assessment Australia: DHA Requirements Explained

 VETASSESS

-Vocational Education and Training Assessment Services: VETASSESS is one of the largest assessing authorities and evaluates a wide range of professional and general occupations.
+One of the largest assessing authorities evaluating a wide range of professional and general occupations, comparing overseas qualifications and work against Australian standards.

 Engineers Australia (EA)

-EA is the authorised assessing authority for engineering occupations.
+The authorised assessing authority for engineering occupations.
 It checks if engineering qualifications and experience meet Australian engineering standards.

 Australian Computer Society (ACS)